-There are no stormwater or drainage concerns for this project.
+The area of disturbance for this project is anticipated to be less than one (1) acre, so a Construction Stormwater (CSW) Permit will not be required.
+In addition, there are no stormwater or drainage concerns for this project.
 Stone swales will be provided at the low ends of any proposed curb lines to prevent erosion at those locations.